gvwilson/sensibleadventures/arecibo/arecibo.md

 but it is lost in a fire many years later.
 The old woman lives another season, but is never able to go back up the mountain to look at the sky.
-With her last thought she wonders whether the stranger ever found a way to count the spaces between the stars.*
+With her last thought she wonders if the stranger ever found a way to count the spaces between the stars.*

 <div align="center">* * *</div>